farmOS/farmOS/docs/guide/import.md

 Common asset fields include:

 * **Name** - The name of the asset (required).
-* **Active** - Whether or not the asset is currently active.
+* **Archived** - Whether or not the asset is archived.
 See "Boolean options" below for allowed values.
-If omitted, the asset will be marked as "active".
+If omitted, the asset will not be archived.
 * **Description** - A longer description of the asset.
 * **Parent IDs** - A comma-separated list of asset IDs that represent parents of the asset being imported.
 These parent assets must already exist in farmOS